Computational-Nano-Science-Lab/Functional_group_Addition/README.md

 # Functional_group_Addition
-The code adds functional groups to graphene surfaces
+The code adds functional groups to graphene surfaces, provided the initial structure should be xyz/pdb format.